Outwood Academy Danum: Danum Academy

 On 1 September 2011 Danum School Technology College formally gained academy status, and changed its name to Danum Academy.

 School Logo used from 2014 to 2016.

 The school joined the CfBT Schools Trust in October 2011 and remained the sponsor of the school until 2016.
 In the Ofsted inspection of October 2011, the school was found to be Good by Ofsted.
 However, this judgement was not retained at the 2013 inspection where inspectors found the academy was 'Inadequate'.
 The report commented that the school required special measures as achievement was inadequate, progress was too slow, attendance being poor and not improving listed among other reasons for the judgement.

 Outwood Academy Danum

 In 2016, Danum Academy was taken over by Outwood Grange Academies Trust after the CfBT declared that it 'could not make rapid enough improvement' to the school.
 Upon joining the Outwood family of schools the name was changed to Outwood Academy Danum.
-Shortly after this the site at Leger War was closed and all teaching moved to the Armthorpe Road site.
+Shortly after this the site at Leger Way was closed and all teaching moved to the Armthorpe Road site.
 In 2022, a new sports and mathematics block opened adjacent to Armthorpe Road.
 This houses 11 new classrooms, and a sports hall with changing facilities.
 A new car park was developed complete with electric car chargers.